-- 1. A request for a leave of absence should be submitted in writing to the Associate Dean (graduate) or Associate Dean (undergraduate) of the College of Nursing.
+- 1. A request for a leave of absence should be submitted in writing to the for Academic Affairs and Community Partnerships of the College of Nursing.
 This letter must include the student's reason for requesting the leave of absence.
-The student will then meet with the appropriate Associate Dean and, if the request is deemed appropriate, complete the Leave of Absence form.
+The student will then meet with the Associate Dean and, if the request is deemed appropriate, complete the Leave of Absence form.
 The student will then meet with the Assistant Dean of Student Affairs or designee to review any outstanding encumbrances.
 Any student with outstanding encumbrances is not entitled to have official transcripts sent and may be denied readmission.
 The student will receive notification of the decision from the Assistant Dean of Student Affairs. - 2.
 Incomplete grades remaining from the semester in which the leave was taken must be removed in accordance with item "6" under "Course Incomplete" Grade Regulations.